-For the City of Los Angeles, in responding to emergencies, LADWP ensures that it uses the Standardized Emergency Management System (SEMS).
+LADWP Wildfire Mitigation Plan Version 1.3 June 2022 For the City, in responding to emergencies, LADWP ensures that it uses the Standardized Emergency Management System (SEMS).
 SEMS is the fundamental structure mandated by law for the response phase of emergency management throughout California.
 This system unifies all elements of the California emergency management community into a single integrated system with standardized key elements.